 “I think any sport is important for kids to get active and learn new skills and make new friends and those sorts of things and live a healthy lifestyle.
 Footy certainly gives you that opportunity.
 We’ve got a great climate to get outside and to play and to keep active.
 It’s really important for young kids and for big kids too.”
 Matthew Boyd, Western Bulldogs.

-The AFL Product
+The AFL Products

-The AFL has two Sporting Schools programs:
+The AFL has three Sporting Schools programs:

-Learn AFL this program is targeted at students with limited to no knowledge of AFL.
+Learn AFL is targeted at students with limited to no knowledge of AFL.
 The curriculum is linked to specific educational outcomes achieved through practicing the core skills of the game and learning about the AFL and its clubs.

 Experience AFL is targeted at students that already have some understanding of AFL.
 The curriculum expands on the student’s previous exposure to the game via specific lesson plans and experiencing Australian football through modified match play.